clyman88/Engineering_4_Notebook/README.md

 ### Assignment Description

 This assignment required coding LEDs connected to a raspberry pi to flash on and off in sequence, alternating which LED was turned on while the others were turned off.
-It required use of a T-Cobbler and GPIO pins.
+It required use of a T-Cobbler and GPIO pins, making the main point of this assignment to become familiar with using both aforementioned materials.

 ### Evidence